splunk/observability-workshop/docs/README.md

 sudo pip3 install -r requirements.txt
 ```

-### Running the docs server, use `0.0.0.0` for the IP address so it listens on all interfaces and define the port you want to listen on e.g. `8000`
+### Running the docs server
+Use `0.0.0.0` for the IP address so it listens on all interfaces and define the port you want to listen on e.g. `8000`

 ```bash
 mkdocs serve -a 0.0.0.0:8000